-Overview of How to Write a Test Case?
+Overview of How to Write Test Case?

-Remember that a good tester is the one who is detail-oriented.
+Remember that a good tester is one who is detail-oriented.
 Besides having an eye for detail and specifications, a good tester should be able to write test cases effectively.
 Test case writing is not an easy task as it requires talent, experience, and good business understanding.
 One of the key skills required for writing quality test cases is decent writing skills.
 Good test cases are written with an objective to define the “what” and “how” of an application.
-Some testers might consider test case writing as a boring task, but the quality of test cases will determine the quality of your software thereby determining the value and productivity and success of the team the company.
+Some testers might consider test case writing as a boring task, but the quality of test cases will determine the quality of your software, thereby determining the value and productivity and success of the team the company.